 Our licenses do not cover any other music sources such as radio, television, CD, or MP3 players.
 Performing music at the location in this manner or charging admission is generally not authorized by the licenses SoundMachine has obtained, and may subject the local establishment to liability for copyright infringement, unless other, more extensive licenses are obtained.
 For further information, please feel free to contact our support team.
 They will likely direct you to a knowledgeable attorney or music right consultant.

-Non-USA or Canadian customers: To obtain the proper licenses to perform music in public, please refer to the collecting societies operating in your country.
+Non-USA, Canadian, and Japanese customers: To obtain the proper licenses to perform music in public, please refer to the collecting societies operating in your country.
 If you need any help, feel free to contact our support team at support@sound-machine.com.